Do you own a rental property in North Carolina? As a North Carolina landlord, it's vital that you remain up-to-date on the states landlord tenant law!

 Landlords can evict your North Carolina tenant for a number of reasons.
 The most common reasons for eviction in the state include the following:

-• Failure by the North Carolina tenant to pay rent on time or if they withhold rent.
+- Failure by the North Carolina tenant to pay rent on time.

-• Violating a term of the rental agreement, such as unlawfully subletting the rental property.
+- Violating a term of the lease agreement, such as unlawfully subletting the rental property.

-• Failure by the tenant to leave after their North Carolina rental agreement has expired.
+- Failure by the tenant to leave after their North Carolina lease agreement has expired.

-Each of these reasons has a specific procedure for eviction which a North Carolina landlord must follow for the process to be successful such as providing a written notice for eviction.
+Each of these reasons has a specific procedure for eviction which a landlord must follow for the process to be successful such as provide a written notice for eviction.
 For instance, the type of eviction notice landlords send will be dependent on the lease agreement violation.

 Security Deposits in North Carolina

-As a landlord, you have the right to charge tenants a security deposit.
+As a landlord, you have the right to charge renters a security deposit.
 You also have a responsibility to abide by the statewide security deposit rules.
 The following are some of those rules:

 Early Lease Termination in North Carolina